Sudip-Pandit/Imbalanced-Dataset/README.md

 # Problem statement

 The imbalanced dataset is challenging  for the machine learning model.
 We develop baseline model at first and then different successive machine learning models.
-We expect successive machine learning model's accuracies and classification metrics should have some distinct results (metrices should have good results than the baseline model).
+We expect that successive machine learning model's accuracies and classification metrics should have some distinct results (metrices should have good result than the baseline model).
 But, due to the heavily imbalanced dataset, the machine learning model predicts good results on class having large number of datasets than class having less number of dataset.
 Thus, it is very important to balance the dataset before proceeding  machine learning model.
 This project finds the best way to balance the imbalanced dataset.
 What is the technique to balance the imbalanced dataset? what are the different methods to deal with imbalanced dataset?
 How do we know the imbalanced dataset?

 # Problem analysis